ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 {@img assets/img/editor-type-document.png 800 Document editor type.}

-See an {@link examples/builds/document-editor example of the classic editor} in action.
+See an {@link examples/builds/document-editor example of the document editor} in action.

 ## Multi-root editor